 17. Read More Books art print

-This art print is the perfect combo of classic and contemporary, and with a message all librarians can get behind.
+This art print is the perfect combo of classic and contemporary and has a message all librarians can get behind.
 Society6 has an assortment of other literature-inspired prints too.

 Buy it: Read More Books print at Society6